Frequently Asked Questions

 9. How much volume of each sample do you need for RPPA?

-We require to have at least 40 ul of each sample to accommodate the entire panel of 150 antibodies.
+We require a minimum 40 ul of each sample to accommodate the entire panel of 280 antibodies.

 10. Do I need to prepare replicate samples for RPPA?

-There are two kinds of replicate: biological replicate and technical replicate.
+There are two kinds of replicates: biological replicate and technical replicate.
 Please design replicates according to your study.
 We do charge replicates as separate samples.
 We perform multiple technical replicates using our standard lysates across the slides on different positions.
 These replicates will function as quality control for each antibody in RPPA.
-We release the result from those antibodies which pass our quality control.
+We release the result from those antibodies which pass our quality control, but it is up to your discretion if and how many replicates you choose to submit.

 11. Do I need to select antibodies for RPPA?

 No, we have a Standard Panel of Antibodies that we use for each set.
 Please refer to the Antibody List and Protocols page.
-You do not need to select antibodies from the Standard Panel, we will perform the entire panel of antibodies on this list and release the result from 150 antibodies that passed our quality control.
-Please note that we charge 60% overhead for submissions outside of MDACC.
-Please refer to our Services and Pricing page.
+You do not need to select antibodies from the Standard Panel, we will perform the entire panel of antibodies on this list and release the result from 280 antibodies that passed our quality control.

 12. If the antibody against the protein of my interest does not exist in your list, can I provide you with an antibody?